cl0sed/cp-prototype/memory-bank/progress.md

 # Progress

 This file tracks the project's progress using a task list format.
-2025-04-17 08:55:41 - Log of updates made (Added Postponed section, broke down large tasks).
+2025-04-18 09:27:35 - Log of updates made (Added frontend React rearchitecture with React 19.1, Mantine 7.17.4, and SuperTokens Auth React).

 *